osgi/osgi.enroute.site/_tutorial_maven/320-local.md

 	  <name>osgi.enroute.examples.eval.api</name>
 	</project>

+(If you have no nice viewer installed on your system for JAR files, just drop the JAR file in a Bndtools project and double click on it.)

 ## Versions

-It is important to realize that we've now got 2 versions.
-The OSGi version is set to `1.0.0.201604081640` (where the qualifier is of course a timestamp so it will change for you).
+It is important to realize that we've now use 2 different versions in play.
+The OSGi version is set to `1.0.0.201604081640` (where the qualifier is of course a time-stamp so it will change for you).
 The Maven version is `1.0.0-SNAPSHOT`.
 Maven versions are free text that must be entered literally but OSGi versions have a formally defined syntax.
-That is, in Maven 1.0.0 and 1.0 are different versions, in OSGi, they are the same.
+That is, in Maven 1.0.0 and 1.0 are different versions, in OSGi, they would be the same.

 The `-SNAPSHOT` suffix is quite important for Maven.
-There are lots of different rules in Maven for snapshot revisions.
+There are lots of rules in Maven for snapshot revisions.

 ## Headers